JaroslavTulach/netbeans-html4j/examples/jsonparse/README.md

 ```
 If you execute the above command on a regular JDK a browser with instructions
 to download [GraalVM](http://www.graalvm.org/) is opened.
 After
+downloading (the next steps are verified to work with GraalVM 20.2)
-downloading you can re-run the command as:
+you can re-run the command as:
 ```bash
 $ JAVA_HOME=/path/graalvm mvn -q package exec:java@test
 there is 14 repositories